faablecloud/docs/README.md

 npm i -g @faable/faable
 ```

-Then deploy your App to Faable.
+Then deploy your App to Faable by running the CLI in your terminal.

 ```bash
 faable